richardadonnell/Upwork-Job-Scraper/README.md

 1. Click on the extension icon in Chrome to open the settings page.
 2. Configure the webhook URL where you want to receive job data.
 3. Set the desired job check frequency.
+4. Choose between "Most Recent Jobs" or "Custom Search URL" as your feed source.
-4. Enable or disable browser notifications and webhook functionality as needed.
+5. Enable or disable browser notifications and webhook functionality as needed.
-5. View scraped jobs and the activity log directly in the settings page.
+6. View scraped jobs and the activity log directly in the settings page.
+7. Use the "Manually Scrape Jobs" button to trigger an immediate job scrape.

 ## Configuration